-Most times, advertisers had no idea about what websites their ads got displayed on, and more often than not their brand was associated with low-quality websites, or websites with pornographic content.
+Most times, advertisers had no idea of what websites their ads got displayed on.
+And more often than not, their brand was being associated with low-quality websites.

-The ads didn’t really do much for the user’s experience either.
-Most of the times, an add had almost nothing to do with the content of the website it was being displayed on.
+The ads didn’t do much for the user’s experience either.
+Most of the time, an ad had almost nothing to do with the content of the website it was being displayed on.

 As the market developed, the number of Ad Networks increased, fragmenting it bit by bit.
 Every Ad Network created its own network of publishers, and advertising to large audiences became increasingly harder.

 So when should you choose an Ad Network?